revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -------------

-11. What were your role/responsibilities in your project?
+11.What were your role/responsibilities in your project?

 <details markdown="1">
 <summary> Show Answer </summary>